andyl/vagrant_base/README.md

 For high-volume production, it will be better to use a more performance-oriented virtualization (KVM/Firecracker) or containerization.

+## Ansible Customization

+The Ansible provisioner will create a directory `ANSIBLE` in your working directory.  (the same directory that holds the `Vagrantfile`)  The `ANSIBLE` directory contains the ansible configuration file and a default playbook.
+This is a read-only directory that will be re-written every time the provisioner runs.

+If you want to customize the Ansible provisioning process, copy the `ANSIBLE` directory to another directory (like `ansible`), then edit the `Vagrantfile` to change the target directory.

 ## Resources

 - [Vagrant](http://vagrantup.com)